 Instant Pot No Knead Dinner Rolls will be the star of any meal.
 They are feathery light, buttery, and soft.
-Perfect for sandwiches or an accompaniment to a roast.
+These bread rolls are perfect for sandwiches or an accompaniment to a roast.
 Easy to make without a mixer.
-They require no kneading and rise in your electric pressure cooker.
-Jump to Recipe Print Recipe
+They require no kneading.
+The dough is mixed and proofed right in electric pressure cooker.

 Advantages of making Instant Pot No Knead Dinner Rolls

-- It’s a true one-pot recipe.
+- Instant Pot Bread is a true one-pot recipe.
 Meaning that I don’t have to use a separate pot to melt butter or a small bowl to microwave milk.
 Everything is done in one pot – Instant Pot.

 - When working with yeast, you need to let the dough rise to develop all that beautiful (and currently excoriated) gluten.
 The process of letting the dough rise usually takes a couple of hours and it needs to be done in warm place.
-Dough made in Instant Pot only takes one hour to rise using a Yogurt function.
-(If your Instant Pot doesn’t have a Yogurt function and you would like to get another one, this is the exact model that I have.
-Alternatively, I have suggestions on how to let the dough rise without an Instant Pot below)
+Dough made in Instant Pot only takes one hour to rise (and often even just half an hour) using a Yogurt function.

 You can most likely still use the recipe for these Instant Pot No Knead Dinner Rolls even if you don’t have an Instant Pot or another electric pressure cooker.
-Just mix the dough with a spoon following the instructions, cover the bowl with plastic wrap and let it rise.
-It most likely will need more than one hour to rise, I would suggest leaving it be for at least a couple of hours.
-Then follow the rest of the instructions in the recipe to bake these delicious Dinner Rolls.
+Or if your Instant Pot doesn’t have a yogurt button.
+Just mix the bread dough with a spoon following the instructions, cover the bowl with plastic wrap and let it rise.

 NOTE: You can use this method if your Instant Pot does not have a Yogurt button.
-If you’d like to get one, this is the exact model that I have.
+If you’d like to get one that has a Yogurt button, this is the exact model that I have.

 How much flour to use?

-Try both versions and decide which one you like best.
-I prefer 2+3/4 cups of flour since the dough is a bit sturdier and the dinner rolls are easier to form.
+Try different versions and decide which one you like best.
+I prefer 2+3/4 cups of flour since the dough is a bit softer.

 Do you want more Instant Pot Recipes?